 There are 2 ways in which repair or rework can be undertaken:

 1. Your supplier fixes the problem at our facility

 The supplier that shipped the bad product can send some operators and equipment into our facility and do the repairing (which would be very difficult, say, if the goods were sent back to Hong Kong for example, as their operators may not be able to cross the border).

 We show the supplier the issues so they understand where the problem lies.

-We can do the inspection and sorting before the repair work, then, after your supplier’s operators are done with the repair or rework, we confirm it is well done or we do the repairing ourselves with our own team if it is not up to standard.
+We can do the inspection and sorting before the repair work, then, after your supplier’s operators are done with the repair or rework, we confirm it is well done or we do the repair work ourselves with our own team if it is not up to standard.